Sid Meier's Pirates! (2004 video game): Naval battles

 Automatic aiming is also applied to the shot, which may (especially in lower difficulties) cause the cannonballs to be fired at a narrower angle to the ship's heading.
 This automatic aiming attempts to take into account the heading and speed of the enemy ship, and often will cause a more accurate hit, although it can also be detrimental, especially against quick enemies.
 Cannon facing the enemy are fired in volleys.
 After firing, the crew begins to reload, a task which takes a certain amount of time depending on the number of cannon, the number of crew, and several other factors.
 Volleys can be fired even when not all cannon have been loaded, as opposed to a broadside.
 The largest broadside possible (24 guns) is fired by a fully armed Ship of the Line, which mounts 48 guns in total.
 Such a volley is often wide enough to hit the enemy regardless of his attempts to maneuver out of the way.
 The player needs to take into account the enemy's heading and speed when firing, as cannonballs take some time to travel the distance between the two ships and therefore cannot be fired directly at the enemy's position unless the enemy is motionless or at extremely close range.

 Another important tactical decision is the choice of shot types.
 Round shot is the default shot type, with upgrades providing grape shot and chain shot.
-Each type causes a different type of damage, and also has different ballistic capabilities.
-Round shot has the longest range of the three, and greatest speed.
-Upon impact, it has a great chance of damaging a ship's hull (potentially sinking the ship), and a smaller chance of destroying cannon, killing crew, or damaging the sails.
+Each type causes a different kind of damage, and also has various ballistic capabilities.
+Round shot has the longest range of the three and the most speed.
+Upon impact, it has a high chance of damaging a ship's hull (potentially sinking the ship), and a smaller chance of destroying cannons, killing crew, or ripping the sails.
 Chain shot has a shorter range and flies at a slower speed in a high trajectory.
 Its impact is most likely to cause sail damage to the enemy ship, slowing it down or potentially dismasting it.
 Chain shot also has a small chance of killing enemy crew.
-Grape shot is very slow and has a short range, but upon impact it can kill large portions of the enemy crew, weakening the ship and slowing its reloading.
+Grape shot is very slow and has a short range, but upon impact, it can kill large portions of the enemy crew, weakening the ship and slowing its reloading.
 Grape shot also has the potential of damaging enemy sails.